Kelvingrove Art Gallery and Museum

-Kelvingrove Art Gallery and Museum is a museum and art gallery in the Yorkhill area of Glasgow, Scotland, managed by Glasgow Museums.
-The building is located in Kelvingrove Park in the West End of the city, adjacent to Argyle Street.
-Kelvingrove Art Gallery and Museum is one of Scotland's most popular museums and free visitor attractions.
+Kelvingrove Art Gallery and Museum owned by Glasgow City Council is a major art gallery and museum in the Yorkhill area of Glasgow, Scotland, managed by Glasgow Museums.
+It is located in Kelvingrove Park in the West End of the city.
+To its north is the University of Glasgow and to its south is the Kelvin Hall.
+It is adjacent to Argyle Street previously known as Dumbarton Road.
+Kelvingrove Art Gallery and Museum is one of Scotland's most popular buildings and free visitor attractions.

-The art gallery and museum opened in 1901, and the collection encompasses natural history, Egyptian antiquities, design, architecture, medieval arms and armoury, Scottish history and the history of Glasgow.
-The building also houses one of Europe’s great civic art collections, including Scottish, European, African, Asian and Oceanic fine and decorative arts.
+The art gallery and museum opened in 1901, as part of the Glasgow International Exhibition (1901), and fully opened to the public from 1 October 1902.
+The museum collections include natural history, Egyptian antiquities, design, architecture, medieval arms and armoury, Scottish history and the history of Glasgow.
+The art collections are one of Europe’s great civic art collections, including Scottish, European, African, Asian and Oceanic fine and decorative arts.

 In 2006, Kelvingrove re-opened after a three-year, £27 million refurbishment and restoration, with the collections re-organised into two halves: Life and Expression.
 The Life galleries represent natural history, human history and prehistory.
 The Expression galleries include the fine art collections.
 The 22 galleries display over 8,000 objects.
-Notable exhibits include Salvador Dali’s Christ of St John of the Cross, Sir Roger the Asian elephant, the Avant armour, and paintings by the Glasgow Boys and the Scottish Colourists.
+Notable exhibits include Salvador Dalí's Christ of St John of the Cross, Sir Roger the Asian elephant, the Avant armour, and paintings by the Glasgow Boys and the Scottish Colourists.